HL7/davinci-pas/input/pagecontent/usecases.md

 1. Prior Auth for services/devices performed/supplied by the ordering provider
 2. Prior Auth for services/devices performed/supplied by a different provider where the ordering provider is required or permitted to request authorization for another entity to provide the services
 3. Prior Auth for medications that are covered under a medical benefit
-4. When Prior Auth is required by the rendering provider
+4. When Prior Auth is required for the rendering provider

 Out Of Scope